PROVISION, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 The Company applies the expected credit loss model for recognizing impairment loss on financial assets measured at amortized cost, lease receivable, trade receivable other contractual rights to receive cash or other financial assets.
 For trade receivable, the Company measures the loss allowance at an amount equal to life time expected credit

 losses.
-Further, for the measuring life time expected credit losses allowance for trade receivable the Company has used a practical expedient as permitted under Indian AS 109.
+Further, for the measuring life time expected credit losses (allowance for trade receivable the Company has used a practical expedient as permitted under Indian AS 109.
 This expected credit loss allowance is computed based on provisions, matrix which takes into account historical credit loss experience and adjusted for forward looking information.

-FINANCIAL LIABILITIES Initial recognition and measurement
+FINANCIAL LIABILITIES

 All financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument.
-All financial liabilities are initially measured at amortized cost unless at initial recognition, they are classified as fair value through profit or loss.
+All financial liabilities are initially measured at amortized cost unless at Initial recognition, they are classified as fair value through profit or loss.
 In case of trade payables they are initially recognize at fair value and subsequently, these liabilities are held at amortized cost, using the Effective interest method.

 Classification and subsequent measurement